Pepito Arriola: Performances

 In 1911 Arriola appeared at the Elitch Theatre in Denver, Colorado, as reported by Mary Elitch Long: "Denver musicians were given the opportunity to hear Pepito Ariola, the famous boy pianist."

 Original compositions

 Arriola at the age of three, could read neither music nor written language and thus his process of composition was highly unconventional.
 He would sometimes use a blank piece of paper, indicating the nature of the piece (sonata, waltz, etc.) with a symbol at the top followed by arbitrary lines and notes which was the written music for the piece.
 Afterward, he is described as setting the paper down in front of him saying “I will play that” and proceeding to improvise remarkably well.
 His pieces were described as having a “richness of astonishing expression” ranging from the tragic to the merry.

+In popular culture

+In the 2024 film The Red Virgin, adult Arriola is played by Fernando Delgado-Hierro and 6-year-old Arriola by Bosco Fernández.